- diclofenac diethylammonium

 It is recommended that the treatment be reviewed after 14 days in these indications.
 For the treatment of osteoarthritis of superficial joints such as the knee.
 In the treatment of osteoarthritis, therapy should be reviewed after 4 weeks.

-Adults: Voltarol Emulgel should be rubbed gently into the skin.
-Depending on the size of the affected site to be treated 2-4g (a circular shaped mass approximately 2.0-2.5cm in diameter) should be applied 3 - 4 times a daily.
+Adults and children 14 years and over: Voltarol Emulgel should be rubbed gently into the skin.
+Depending on the size of the affected site to be treated 2-4g (a circular shaped mass approximately 2.0-2.5cm in diameter) of gel should be applied 3 - 4 times a day.

 After application, the hands should be washed unless they are the site being treated.